dprint/dprint/docs/process-plugin-development.md

 <ID><KIND>[<BODY>]<SUCCESS_BYTES>
 ```

-- `ID` - u32 (4 bytes) - Number for the request or the ID of the host format request.
+- `ID` - u32 (4 bytes) - Number for the request or the ID of the host format request
-- `KIND` - u32 (4 bytes) - Kind of request.
+- `KIND` - u32 (4 bytes) - Kind of request
-- `BODY` - Depends on the kind and may be optional.
+- `BODY` - Depends on the kind and may be optional
 - `SUCCESS_BYTES` - 4 bytes (255, 255, 255, 255)

 ### Responses